derailed-archive/legapi/README.md

 ## Speedups

-At every step, we try to use any speedup possible.
+At every step, we try to use every speedup possible.

 We use msgspec as an alternative json library which is faster than the stdlib json, and orjson.